More than a Mile Deep

 2. Holistic church-based discipleship

 MMD helps churches develop training systems which enable those churches to strengthen and multiply transformational, sustainable ongoing training of their leadership.
-New initiatives grow when people embrace the realities of their community and realize that their abilities and resources—though limited—are sufficient for them to make a real difference.
-While most accredited training aims at implementation upon graduation, students in MMD are required to impact their community from the very start, reaching out through their local churches.
+New initiatives grow when people embrace the realities of their community and realize that their abilities and resources — though limited — are sufficient for them to make a real difference.
+While most accredited training aims at implementation upon graduation, students in MMD are required to impact their community from the very start, apply what they are learning in the context of their local churches.

 3. African ownership